 ← Back to Blog

-Domain Rating is the quiet growth lever most indie builders ignore.
-Here's why it matters, why the first 30 points are the easiest, and how to start compounding now.
+Domain Rating is a growth lever that is often overlooked by indie builders.
+Here's why it matters and how to start compounding now.

 What Domain Rating actually buys you

-Domain Rating, popularized by Ahrefs, scores a website's backlink profile from 0 to 100.
+Domain Rating, for those who don't know, is a score that represents a website's backlink profile.
+The score runs from 0 to 100.
 The more high-quality sites that link to you, the higher your DR.

-Google does not use Ahrefs' DR directly.
-But DR strongly correlates with everything Google *does* care about: trust, authority, link diversity.
+Google does not use this DR score directly.
+But Domain Rating does correlate strongly with everything Google *does* care about: trust, authority, link diversity.
 In practice, a higher DR means three concrete things for your business:

 • Higher search rankings.
 Pages on high-DR sites consistently outrank pages on low-DR sites for the same keyword.
 Ahrefs studied 218,713 domains and the relationship is brutal: